Is it legal to hunt black bears in Florida?

 Under the Bear Management Plan, will the hunting of bears be allowed?

 The plan does not propose a bear hunt.
 The plan acknowledges bear hunting is a complex issue and needs to incorporate a wider array of stakeholder involvement if hunting is to be considered as part of Florida’s bear management program.
+At the February 2015 Commission meeting, staff was directed to bring a conceptual framework of a Florida bear hunt to the Commissioners at the April 2015 Commission meeting.

 Wouldn’t hunting bears end human-bear conflicts?